This post was last updated on May 26th, 2022 at 11:14 am.

 With IconCMO they would get

 - church accounting.

-What is really important is that IconCMO accounting package is fund based which is compliant for churches according to the FASB 958.
-Quickbooks, including Quickbooks for non profits online edition, is not compliant with this standard.
-There are only a few church management software packages that have a full accounting module included, and even less that are compliant with the FASB 958.
+What is really important is that IconCMO accounting package is fund-based which is compliant for churches according to the FASB 958.
+Quickbooks, including Quickbooks for non-profits’ online edition, is not compliant with this standard.
+There are only a few church management software packages that have a full accounting module included, and even fewer that are compliant with the FASB 958.